KuyomiWeb/Discord-Webhook-Spammer/README.md

 -**ChannelMsgCount**: the number of messages per channels
 -**sleepMS**: webhook creation interval in ms

-3 - You can now start and have fun `node index.js `
+3 - You can now start and have fun `node index.js ` or open start.bat

 #### If you have a problem, check issues.